Dregu/kantarel/README.md

 # kantarel

-Live save editor and warping for Lone Fungus
+Modding and hacking Lone Fungus

+## Features

+- Live Save Editor
+- Warp to rooms from a cool map
+- Custom Cap Generator to make SpecialK texture mods